Scottish International Storytelling Festival,

 The theme for 2017 is Open World – showing how the traditional art of storytelling is more vital than ever in connecting people worldwide, across cultures, places and generations.
 These are critical times for our planet and the festival invites us all to unite through our differences, acknowledging where we are and where we want to go, together.

-For a full list of events, the festival programme and tickets will be available soon on the TRAC Scotland website.
+For a full list of events, the festival programme and tickets is available now on the TRAC Scotland website.